Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 • Side Lateral Raises

 Like the overhead press, this workout can also be done with free weights or simply with your body weight.
-Free weights, however, are often preferred as they add a challenge to the workout and work the muscles more.
+Free weights, however, can add a challenge to the workout and may increase muscle engagement.

 1. Stand tall on a soft but firm surface with a dumbbell in each hand.